sonejostudios/CmdLib/README.md

 # CmdLib
-A Command Library with GUI for GNU/Linux
+A Command Library GUI for GNU/Linux.